Oct 1: Dee Packer Oct 2: Steve Lathrop Oct 3: Clarke Smith Oct 4: Jane Grant Oct 5: Erica Rafford Oct 6: Danielle Lane

 - Merrill Memorial Library, 215 Main Street, Yarmouth – main entryway

-The Yarmouth Lions Club would like to thank Santa Claus for visiting Yarmouth the past three Saturdays and spreading his good cheer, Christmas wishes, and delicious Christmas cookies to many of our local children…and adults, too.
+Thank you, Santa, for visiting Yarmouth! – The Notes – January 6, 2017 The Yarmouth Lions Club would like to thank Santa Claus for visiting Yarmouth the past three Saturdays and spreading his good cheer, Christmas wishes, and delicious Christmas cookies to many of our local children…and adults, too.
 Sebastian Silver and his mother, Alina, are shown posing for a photo with Santa Claus taken in Santa’s shed in front of Yarmouth’s Town Hall.
+Santa has been visiting Yarmouth for many, many years courtesy of the Yarmouth Lions Club.
+The Lions Club would also like to extend our sincere thanks and Christmas wishes to the following local businesses that assisted in preparing Santa’s shed for his annual visit – Hewitt’s Auto Body, Jeff’s Electric, Yarmouth Sunoco, and the European Bakery.
+To all of you out there, have a very Merry Christmas and a healthy and Happy New Year!

 Alina and Sebastian Silver with Santa Claus